-Figure 10: a) Scores for each cluster analysis for k = 2, k = 3, k = 4 for the observational data in the Southern Ocean. b) Average scores of each clustering analysis for increasing k.
+Figure 11: a) Scores for each cluster analysis for k = 2, k = 3, k = 4 for the observational data in the Southern Ocean where cluster k is the predetermined number of clusters and each bar represents the score per 2D histogram b) Average scores of each clustering analysis for increasing k, from k=1 to k=12. c) Scores for each cluster analysis for k = 2, k = 3, k = 4 for the model data in the Southern Ocean. d) Average scores of each clustering analysis for increasing k.